End of Financial Year

 Limited Company Year-End

-If you are a Limited company, your financial period end will be different from the UK tax year.
-The dates of any Limited company can be found on Companies House, along with all the filed reports.
+If you are a Limited company, your financial period will differ from the UK tax year.
+The end dates of any limited company can be found in the Companies House, along with all the filed reports.

 Below is an example of a Limited registered business.
-It shows the business was registered on 31st March 2018, and their year-end is1st April to 31st March.
+It shows the business was registered on 31st March 2018, and their year-end is 1st April to 31st March.
 Statutory accounts are due 9 months after the year-end.
+Paying Corporation Tax by the deadline is essential to avoid penalties and ensure proper financial management.

 Example of Companies House Limited Company Dates